myrtopar/pivot/README.md

 ## Add your target binaries
 To use the program on your own vulnerable target binaries, you can add them by modifying the provided Dockerfile.
 Copy your binary in the `/mnt/binaries` directory.
-Make sure to disable NX and stack canary.
+Make sure to disable NX and stack canary. <br />
 `gcc -fno-stack-protector -z execstack -Wl,-z,relro,-z,lazy -o target_bin source.c`

 <!-- for tests: <br />